Bessel filter: Example

 Note that the two terms in $\omega^2$ and $\omega^4$ are zero, resulting in a very flat group delay at $\omega=0$.
 This is the greatest number of terms that can be set to zero, since there are a total of four coefficients in the third-order Bessel polynomial, requiring four equations in order to be defined.
 One equation specifies that the gain be unity at $\omega=0$ and a second specifies that the gain be zero at $\omega=\infty$, leaving two equations to specify two terms in the series expansion to be zero.
 This is a general property of the group delay for a Bessel filter of order $n$: the first $n-1$ terms in the series expansion of the group delay will be zero, thus maximizing the flatness of the group delay at $\omega=0$.

 Digital

-As the important characteristic of a Bessel filter is its maximally-flat group delay, and not the amplitude response, it is inappropriate to use the bilinear transform to convert the analog Bessel filter into a digital form (since this preserves the amplitude response but not the group delay).
+Although the bilinear transform is used to convert continuous-time (analog) filters to discrete-time (digital) infinite impulse response (IIR) filters with comparable frequency response, IIR filters obtained by the bilinear transformation do not have constant group delay.
+Since the important characteristic of a Bessel filter is its maximally-flat group delay, the bilinear transform is inappropriate for converting an analog Bessel filter into a digital form.

 The digital equivalent is the Thiran filter, also an all-pole low-pass filter with maximally-flat group delay, which can also be transformed into an allpass filter, to implement fractional delays.